-Alternatively, once more, if these internal forces weren't particulate, but were continuous, they would be incapable of providing the required inner coherence, and the other body would pass through it unaffected.
+Alternatively, once more, if these internal forces aren't particulate, but are continuous, they would be incapable of providing the required inner coherence, and the other body would simply pass through it unaffected.

 In the end nothing would be accounted for (in this respect), since at each level there would be nothing to provide the required resistance or coherence.

-Unfortunately, even exchange particles (in QM) would succeed in exerting forces only if there were still further reaction forces internal to these bodies (that is if they were indeed bodies -- as noted earlier, many physicists now speak of such 'particles' as perturbations in 'the field', which response poses problems of its own that we can't enter into here), forces that are themselves the result of rigidity, cohesion, and contact (etc.), to stop the force carrier particle passing right through the target particle without acting on it.
-Of course, as noted above, physicists these days appeal to fields, energy gradients, Feynman diagrams and the like, and reject such 'mechanistic' notions like those rehearsed in the previous couple of paragraphs, but if fields and particles are both continuous, the above problems will simply re-emerge at this new level.
+Unfortunately, even exchange particles (in QM) would succeed in exerting forces only if there were still further reaction forces internal to these bodies (that is, if they are indeed bodies -- as noted earlier, many physicists now speak of such 'particles' as perturbations in 'the field', which response poses serious problems of its own that we can't enter into here), forces that are themselves the result of rigidity, cohesion, and contact (etc.), to stop the force carrier particle passing right through the target particle without acting on it.
+Of course, as noted above, physicists these days appeal to fields, energy gradients, Feynman diagrams and the like, and reject such 'mechanistic' notions -- like those rehearsed in the previous couple of paragraphs.
+But, if fields and particles are both continuous, the above problems will simply re-emerge at this new level.
 On the other hand, if they are particulate, after all, this merry-go-round just takes another spin across the metaphysical dance floor.

 [Some Physicists recognise this problem; many just ignore it, hoping that the mathematics alone will suffice.]